MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mail-flow/Set-DeliveryAgentConnector.md

 ```

 ### -AddressSpaces
 The AddressSpaces parameter specifies the domain names for which this delivery agent connector is responsible.
-The syntax for entering an address space is as follows: \<AddressSpaceType\>:\<AddressSpace\>;\<AddressSpaceCost\>.
+Valid syntax for this parameter is: `<AddressSpaceType>:<AddressSpace>;<AddressSpaceCost>`.
 You must enclose each address space in quotation marks (").

 ```yaml
 Type: MultiValuedProperty